-A state-of-the-art digital intercommunication System based on Palomar’s field proven TDM digital switching technology used in air traffic control and custom telephony applications.
+A state-of-the-art digital aircraft audio management and intercommunication System based on Palomar’s field proven TDM digital switching technology used in air traffic control and custom telephony applications.

 Features and Benefits

 Certified Tough & Secure

 Programmable 0.25 Vrms to 15 Vrms

 Programmable output level

 High level (300Ω cup) and Low level (19Ω)